Cold Brew vs Iced Coffee: What’s the Difference Between These Drinks?

 So what is cold brew and what makes it special?
 Cold brew is less bitter, more delicate, and has a smoother taste (1).
 These qualities happen because the oils and acids that cause unpleasant flavors are not soluble in cold water.
 Although cold brew coffee already tastes better than other coffee drinks, you can always find ways to make your cold brew taste even better.

 If you wish to make different cold brew drinks, here are some really cool and tasty cold brew recipes to try!
+Or watch Steven from Home Grounds make both cold brew and iced coffee using a variety of methods in this video:

 What is Iced Coffee?